 Preparing for successful tattoo removal starts long before your initial consultation.
-Foremost, we ask that you don’t expose the tattoo to the sun - such as through tanning or extended time outside without wearing protective clothing.
+Foremost, we ask that you protect your skin with a sun-safe skincare routine and use a moisturising sunscreen with high SPF when exposing your treatment area to direct sunlight within two weeks of your treatment.
 Additionally, the healthier you are, the more likely your immune system will respond positively to treatment.
 Drink lots of water: at least 2L per day.
 Exercise - get the heart pumping.
 Eat healthily and sleep a lot!
 You can read more about how to strengthen your immune system here.

 We’ve developed the world’s fastest tattoo removal laser technology.
 It’s quick, effective, and doesn’t damage your skin.
 It’s only available at our luxury Marylebone, London studio under the supervision of our expertly trained team of NAAMA™ Consultants.